-The detailed programme area allocations in Table 3 show the importance of several programme areas across beneficiary countries, for example funds for non-governmental organisations, conservation and revitalisation of important European cultural and natural heritage, the global fund for decent work and tripartite dialogue and also scholarships.
-These also tend to be the areas where there is the most overall funding.
-Nevertheless some programme areas also receive considerable attention but are more targeted in particular countries e.g. green industry innovation and bilateral research cooperation.
+The detailed programme area allocations in Table 3 show the importance of several programme areas across beneficiary countries, for example funds for non-governmental organisations, conservation and revitalisation of important European cultural and natural heritage and scholarships.
+The first two areas also show the most overall funding.